CaptainIRS/Delta-Induction-Tasks/README.md

-# Delta SysAdmin Task 2
+# Delta SysAdmin All Tasks
 ## Install Instructions
 * Clone the repository
 * cd into the repository